Go Real Europe Blog

 If you have specific requests or accommodation needs, please let your travel consultant know in advance before they confirm your hotels.
 They are always happy to discuss options with you to try and make your stay as comfortable as possible.

-Europe has thousands of castles scattered across its countries.
-No matter what, a visit to one of these will make you feel as though you've just walked into a fairytale!
+No matter what, a visit to one of these top 5 castles in Europe will make you feel as though you've just walked back into a childhood fairytale!

 The curious step-like battlements were put to effective use during a siege of the castle in 1422 as part of the Hussite wars when the frustrated attackers resorted to biological warfare by catapulting dead bodies and 2000 carriage-loads of dung over the walls and hence managing to spread infection among the defenders.
 The castle suffered from a particular strategic weakness, however, as no independent water source could be discovered within the grounds, despite the sinking of a 70m well.
 An underground channel was therefore excavated to bring in water from a nearby stream.

 An accompanying castle reservoir had to be manually refilled roughly twice a year by opening a floodgate.
 The existence of this underground channel was a state secret known only to the Emperor himself, and the castle keeper.
 The only other persons aware of its existence were the miners, who were allegedly massacred on their way home from the castle after its construction, leaving no survivors.
 The neo-Gothic look of the castle today is the result of a reconstruction carried out between 1887 and 1899.

 Karlstejn Castle is not only one of the top castles in Europe, but one of the most visited and most famous in all of the Czech Republic, and its is easily visited as a day trip from Prague.
 We highly recommend including it in your Prague itinerary.